 While Besson has been a major influence on the genre, Anna is probably best described as Red Sparrow meets John Wick.
 The Russian intelligence spy programme and Jennifer Lawrence’s starring role signalled renewed interest in the concept and theme on the back of MI6 spy thriller, Atomic Blonde.
 It seemed obvious for Mr. La Femme Nikita to return to this playground.
 Keanu Reeves must have the keys to the matrix after rebooting his career in John Wick, which turned action choreography into an art form.
 Since Red Sparrow and John Wick both have action “ballet” in common, the conditions were perfect for Anna.

 Another interesting development can be witnessed in the birth of new star in model turned actress, Sasha Luss, who plays the title role.
-Besson is famous for his a number of movies, mostly notably The Fifth Element starring former spouse, Milla Jovovich.
+Besson is famous for directing his muse, mostly notably former spouse Milla Jovovich, in The Fifth Element.
 An enigmatic star and muse to the director, who helmed The Messenger, it seems as though Besson’s trying to play God by creating another Jovovich.
 Luss is angelic, the epitome of youth and lithe to the point of supporting a subplot that she’s not of this world.
 She may not be Leeloo or require a multi-pass, but she’s breathtakingly beautiful and adept at this physically-demanding role.
 The strange thing is that she’s able to conjure up Milla Jovovich at times and through her many disguises.
 She doesn’t have the same screen presence… yet, but demonstrates her shape-shifting versatility as an actor.

 The actioner is set against the backdrop of the KGB as new recruit Anna Poliatova has to pay her dues after being rescued from the point of no return.
 Using her cadet skills, street smarts and rising through the ranks, her striking beauty makes her the perfect honey trap to marks.
 Accepting a mission that takes her into the realm of high fashion as a model, she’s able to use her abilities and all-access pass to become one of the world’s most feared government assassins.
 The story line isn’t anything new, bowing to tropes of the genre but this globe-trotting spy thriller is built around Sasha Luss whose stunning visage makes every scene easy to watch.